Income Based Repayment: Your Questions Answered

 The important item to remember is that your estimated tax liability will change over time.
 Thus, how much you need to save each month will change over time.

-Below are the three common items that change the tax liability associated with income-based repayment plans that you need to be aware of:
+Below are the three common items that change the tax liability that you need to be aware of:

-• Your income: When we do projections, we assume a 3% annual growth rate.
-Your income will not grow by exactly three percent every year.
+• Your discretionary income: Your income will not grow by the same amount every year.
 In fact, there may be a few years were you don’t work at all!
 Conversely, you may get a new job or a promotion.
-This impacts your monthly payment which in turn impacts the tax you’ll ultimately owe.
+This impacts your monthly loan payment which in turn impacts the tax you’ll ultimately owe.

-• Your family status: Marriage and children will change your monthly payment.
+• Your family size : Marriage and children will change your monthly loan payment.
 You will have to account for your spouses’ income, their federal student debt load, and a change in household size when you have children.
-Thus, your tax liability will change.
-To see how marriage influences your monthly payment be sure to check out this article.

-• Tax rates: We project the amount owed using a 35% tax bracket.
-However, nobody can predict what the rate will be in 20 or 25 years.
+• Tax rates: Long story short, nobody can predict what the rate will be in 20 or 25 years but they will change.

 How Does Saving Mitigate The Risk?